Table of contents

-- Make sure your nipple is facing the roof of your baby’s mouth, instead of the back of his/her throat.
+- Make sure your nipple is facing the roof of your baby's mouth instead of the back of their throat.
 This prevents choking.

-- Burp your baby often during a feeding as well as after a feeding to help release any air that may cause bloating and pain.
+- Burp your baby often during feeding and after a feeding to help release any air that may cause bloating and pain.

-- Avoid any extra breast stimulation such as pumping, compressing your breasts while nursing, hot showers or wearing breast shells.
+- Avoid extra breast stimulation such as pumping, compressing your breasts while nursing, hot showers, or wearing breast shells.

 Breastfeeding Positions to Reduce Gas

-Another helpful breastfeeding position for older babies would be to allow your baby to straddle your leg and sit him/her upright while breastfeeding, hold his/her back and neck for support.
+Another helpful breastfeeding position for older babies would be to allow your baby to straddle your leg and sit them upright while breastfeeding, holding their back and neck for support.